19hundreds/risks-workflow/01_introduction.md

 I hope and think that R.I.S.K.S. can help who has little security background and is concerned about it.
 That's exactly how I started with R.I.S.K.S.

-The audience I'm targeting are journalists, lawyers, activists involved in sensitive matters, crypto-users but also regular users.
-People who believe that freedom is worth some sweating.
+The audience I'm targeting are journalists, lawyers, whistleblowers, activists, crypto-users, anyone involved in sensitive matters but also regular people.
+Anyone who believes that freedom is worth some sweating.

-I don't consider myself an expert neither in security nor in information technology but, as a human being and a citizen I'm very concerned by the monitoring and the profiling performed today and even more worried about tomorrow.
+I'm very concerned by the monitoring and the profiling performed today and even more worried about tomorrow.

 The implications on freedom frighten me.